 Invite people to find out more about your new group at a playground, church room, school gym, or someone’s living room.
 This is a great way to involve interested families in the starting-up process and to begin getting comfortable with the idea of watching one another’s children.

-When friend and Arlington MOMS club president, Allegra Jabo, helped me start a babysitting co-op within our co-operative preschool, she said, “A babysitting co-op is like a campfire.
-Sometimes you have to blow a bit to get it started.”
-In other words, it can really help get things moving when a few core members start requesting and filling sits right away.
+“A babysitting co-op is like a campfire.
+Sometimes you have to blow a bit to get it started,” says Arlington MOMS club president, Allegra Jabo, who helped me start a babysitting co-op within our co-operative preschool.
+For a brand-new co-op, in other words, it can help get things moving when a few core members start requesting and filling sits right away.

 If the co-op concept is new to many of your members, they might need some encouragement to jump in and give it a try.
 If they see others taking the plunge and being active, it will help warm everyone up.

 Organize Regular Gatherings

 Another great way of keeping the fire going in a babysitting co-op is creating lots of ways for members to meet and get comfortable with each other.